sharetribe/flex-docs/src/docs/concepts-development/content-management/index.md

 ## Flex Content management glossary

-_TODO: A better place for this section?_

 Before diving deeper into content management in Flex, here is a short glossary of the most central content related terms.

+### Content management

-**Content management**: The way in which operator-created content is handled within Flex.
+The way in which operator-created content is handled within Flex.
 Before Console-operated content management, operators could either add the content directly in the FTW codebase, or use the [microcopy](/concepts/microcopy) files for static content, or integrate an external content management system.
 Currently, we recommend managing content using the assets-based Pages feature in Flex Console.

+### Content modeling

-**Content modeling**: The process of structuring patterns of content in a way that allows operators to create content using existing building blocks, and that allows designers and developers to create ways of showing the content in a systematic way.
+The process of structuring patterns of content in a way that allows operators to create content using existing building blocks, and that allows designers and developers to create ways of showing the content in a systematic way.

+### Page

-**Page**: The collection of different content elements under a specific URL.
+The collection of different content elements under a specific URL.
 Pages can have fields, sections, or blocks within them.
 A page can be fetched as [an asset](/references/assets) from the Flex Asset Delivery API.
 Example: `landing-page`.

+### Page asset

-**Page asset**: As the operator adds and edits the elements of the page in Flex Console, a page asset is created under the hood.
+As the operator adds and edits the elements of the page in Flex Console, a page asset is created under the hood.
 The page asset uses a **page schema** to describe the different content elements in a way that the client application can then understand and render.

+### Section

-**Section**: The main element of a page.
+The main element of a page.
 In Flex, each section has a specific content model that determines the information that the section must have to function properly.
 Sections can have fields and blocks within them.
 In Flex, sections are the main way to distinguish pages from each other.
 Example: article, feature, columns.

+### Block

-**Block**: Blocks are optional, but they are very useful for more extensive pieces of content.
+Blocks are optional, but they are very useful for more extensive pieces of content.
 Different section content models can show blocks in different ways, depending on the design.
 Blocks can have fields within them.
 Example: default block.

+### Field

-**Field**: The simplest content element in Flex.
+The simplest content element in Flex.
 Conveys a single piece of information.
 Example: text field, button, image.

 ## Content models